Crate bevy_enhanced_input

 §Presets

 Some bindings are very common.
-It would be inconvenient to bind WASD and sticks like in the example above every time.
-To solve this, we provide presets - structs that store bindings and apply predefined modifiers.
-They implement IntoBindings, so you can pass them directly into ActionBinding::to.
+It would be inconvenient to bind WASD keys and analog sticks manually, like in the example above, every time.
+To solve this, we provide presets - structs that implement SpawnableList and store bindings that will be spawned with predefined modifiers.
+To spawn them, you need to to call SpawnRelated::spawn implemented for Bindings directly instead of the bindings! macro.

 For example, you can use Cardinal and Axial presets to simplify the example above.